Simulations of Nanocrystalline Iron Formation under High Shear Strain: Results

-We observe in Figure \ref{fig:Fig4i} that the dislocation densities for the higher temperature simulations also follow the same pattern as the benchmark simulation.
-For each simulation, there is a marked increase in dislocation density between 0.19 and 0.25 strain, which corresponds to the point when kinetic energy begins to increase, and the potential energy decreases.
-This is followed by a maximum point in dislocation density, occurring at 0.82 strain for the 300 K simulation, 0.74 strain for the 500 K simulation, 0.7 strain for the 800 K simulation, and 0.6 strain for the 1000 K simulation.
+We observe in Figure \ref{fig:Fig4e} that the dislocation densities for the higher temperature simulations follow the same pattern as the benchmark simulation.
+For each simulation, there is a marked increase in dislocation density between $\gamma = 0.19$ and $\gamma = 0.25$, which corresponds to the point when kinetic energy begins to increase, and the potential energy decreases, showing the onset of yielding.
+This is followed by a maximum point in dislocation density, at $\gamma = 0.82$ for the 300 K simulation, $\gamma = 0.74$ for the 500 K simulation, $\gamma = 0.7$ for the 800 K simulation, and $\gamma = 0.6$ for the 1000 K simulation.
 We note that the maximum value of dislocation density does not correlate with temperature.
-Both the 500 K and 800 K simulations have larger dislocation densities, whilst the 300 K and 1000 K simulations have lower maximum densities.
-As with the benchmark simulation, the dislocation densities decrease up to $\varepsilon = 2$, after which there is another increase and saturation in dislocation density for all simulations.
+Both the 500 K and 800 K simulations have higher dislocation densities, whilst the 300 K and 1000 K simulations have lower maximum densities.
+As with the benchmark simulation, the dislocation densities decrease up to $\gamma = 2$, after which there is another increase and saturation in dislocation density for all simulations.

-In Figure \ref{fig:Fig4d}, there appears to be a nearly universal maximum potential energy, around -3.73 eV/atom, for every simulation.
-We hypothesise that this value corresponds to the maximum potential energy the material can sustain before atoms are permanently displaced from their lattice positions, and it is the value attained before the initiation of the disordered atomic state.
-After this point, the potential energy decreases while the kinetic energy increases.
-The higher temperature simulations exhibit higher potential energy at 0 strain due to the principle of equipartition of energy.
+The higher temperature simulations reach the yield point sooner and show a lower peak in excess potential energy in Figure \ref{fig:Fig4b}.
+Higher temperature simulations inherently have larger potential energy due to the principle of equipartition of energy.
 At higher temperatures, a system under strain should reach the point of instability, in terms of potential energy, sooner.
-This, in turn, causes the kinetic energy to increase at a lower strain value, meaning that the higher temperature simulations experience the initiation of the disordered state at a lower strain.
-This observation could explain the discrepancy in the von Mises stress peak between the simulations at different temperatures.
-As the temperature increases, the stress applied to reach a certain potential energy is reduced because the potential energy is already at a higher level.
-Similarly, this also explains why the spike in grain number occurs earlier for the higher temperature simulations.
+This, in turn, causes the kinetic energy to increase at a lower strain value, meaning that the higher temperature simulations experience the initiation of yielding at a lower strain, which is expected in metals \cite{Smallman}.
+This also explains why the spike in grain number occurs earlier for the higher temperature simulations.